 Surfing in Sri Lanka for Beginners

-There’s no shortage of surf schools and camps throughout Sri Lanka, making it a great place to learn to surf, or just hone your skills.
+There’s no shortage of surf schools and surf camps in Sri Lanka, making it a great place to learn to surf or just hone your skills.

-However, Weligama is the best location for newcomers with more than 30 surf schools in the area.
+However, when it comes to surfing Sri Lanka for the first time, Weligama is the best location for newcomers with more than 30 surf schools in the area.
 Located on the beach, Good Story has its very own surf school with packages starting from $50, they also have an outpost in Ahangama.

 In the same area, offering an intensive introduction to the water, The Nuga House offers a three-day surf camp from $150, including accommodation